Democratic Autonomous Administration of North and East Syria: Syria's independence and rule of the Ba'ath Party

 The Ba'athist government of Syria under Hafez al-Assad (pictured c.
 1987) implemented Arabization policies in northern Syria.

 Following Syria's independence, policies of Arab nationalism and attempts at forced Arabization became widespread in the country's north, to a large part directed against the Kurdish population.
-The region received little investment or development from the central government and laws discriminated against Kurds owning property, driving cars, working in certain professions and forming political parties.
+The region received little investment or development from the central government, and laws discriminated against Kurds owning property, driving cars, working in certain professions, and forming political parties.
 Property was routinely confiscated by government loansharks.
-After the Ba'ath Party seized power in the 1963 Syrian coup d'état, non-Arab languages were forbidden at Syrian public schools.
-This compromised the education of students belonging to minorities like Kurds, Turkmen, and Assyrians.
-Some groups like Armenians, Circassians, and Assyrians were able to compensate by establishing private schools, but Kurdish private schools were also banned.
-Northern Syrian hospitals lacked equipment for advanced treatment and instead patients had to be transferred outside the region.
-Numerous place names were arabized in the 1960s and 1970s.
+After the Ba'ath Party seized power in the 1963 Syrian coup d'état, non-Arab languages were forbidden in Syrian public schools.
+This compromised the education of students belonging to minorities such as Kurds, Turkmen, and Assyrians.
+Some groups such as Armenians, Circassians, and Assyrians were able to compensate by establishing private schools, but Kurdish private schools were also banned.
+Northern Syrian hospitals lacked equipment for advanced treatment, and patients instead had to be transferred outside the region.
+Numerous place names were Arabized in the 1960s and 1970s.
 In his report for the 12th session of the UN Human Rights Council titled Persecution and Discrimination against Kurdish Citizens in Syria, the United Nations High Commissioner for Human Rights held that "Successive Syrian governments continued to adopt a policy of ethnic discrimination and national persecution against Kurds, completely depriving them of their national, democratic and human rights – an integral part of human existence.
 The government imposed ethnically-based programs, regulations and exclusionary measures on various aspects of Kurds' lives – political, economic, social and cultural."
-Kurdish cultural festivals like Newroz were effectively banned.
+Kurdish cultural festivals such as Newroz were effectively banned.